 Michigan’s Maritime Industry

-With so much coast line, Michigan is a big player in maritime industries.
-The coasts of the state are dotted with multiple small ports like those at Monroe, Port Huron, Bay City, and Muskegon in the Lower Peninsula and at Escanaba, Houghton, and Sault Ste.
+With so much coastline, Michigan is a big player in maritime industries.
+The state’s coasts are dotted with multiple small ports like Monroe, Port Huron, Bay City, and Muskegon in the Lower Peninsula and Escanaba, Houghton, and Sault Ste.
 Marie in the Upper Peninsula.

-The terminals for the Port of Detroit stretch along several miles and can be found in Detroit as well as other cities like River Rouge and Ecorse.
+The terminals for the Port of Detroit stretch several miles and can be found in Detroit and other cities like River Rouge and Ecorse.
 There are both public and privately-owned terminals.
-Every year, millions of tons of cargo go through the port, including both domestic and international cargo.
+Millions of tons of cargo go through the port every year, including domestic and international cargo.

 The second largest port in Michigan is the Port of Muskegon on the west side of the state.
-Located in Muskegon Lake, the state’s largest natural deep water harbor, this port has long been a minor port, but that is changing.
+Located in Muskegon Lake, the state’s largest natural deep-water harbor, this port has long been a minor port, but that is changing.

 Maritime Accidents in Michigan